 What is Erg?

-According to Wikipedia, an erg, or sand sea or dune sea, or sand sheet, derives from Arabic word ʿarq” – dune field.
+According to Wikipedia, an erg, or sand sea or dune sea, or sand sheet, derives from the Arabic word ʿarq” – dune field.
 Erg is a broad, flat area of desert covered with wind-swept sand.
 The most famous and biggest Ergs in Morocco are the Erg Chigaga dunes next to M’Hamid and the Erg Chebbi dunes next to Merzouga town.
 The desert next to Zagora town doesn’t have ergs.

 If you have enough time in Morocco, for the desert tour count at least 3 days, or book 3 days tour to the desert.
 The Erg Chigaga dunes next to M’Hamid are more secluded.
 I would recommend spreading this experience in 4 days.
-The popular 2 days Sahara tour option only for people short in time to visit Morocco.
+The popular 2 days Sahara tour option is only for people short in time to visit Morocco.

 To reach any desert town from Marrakech, you will need to pass the twisty road of Tizi n’Tichka Atlas mountain pass.
 It reaches 2,260 metres above sea level and is the highest major mountain pass in North Africa.
 Even though the Tizi n’Tichka road lasts for around 100 km, it takes about 4 hours to pass it.
 You will also want to make some stops to enjoy the breathtaking scenery of the High Atlas Mountains.